 #4 – Adidas Men’s Adizero XIV – Best Looking

 If what you’re seeking is a fashionable, good-looking pair of boxing shoes, then the Adidas Adizero XIV is for you.

 These shoes are designed to ensure propulsion, momentum, control, as well as balance.
 They’re also a pretty versatile pair of shoes.
 In other words, you can use them for various other sports besides boxing.

 The Adizero XIVs come with a rubber midsole which provides state of the art comfort and stability, making it super smooth for you to move around.

 Another great thing about this pair of shoes is its rubber outsole, which boasts V-shaped patterns that result in incredible traction, allowing you to correctly position your body in the midst of a fight without an issue.

-Further, the shoes’ upper is made of mesh that is both smooth and breathable.
+Further, just like their closest look-alike - Jake Varner Adizero, the shoes’ upper is made of mesh that is both smooth and breathable.
 It also offers a very flexible experience to allow you to dodge or throw all the shots that you’d need in the ring.